 - Salt and pepper to taste

-- Preheat grill to medium-high heat and cook for 4-5 minutes on each side or until the internal temperature reaches 62 F. Use a fork to flake the cooked salmon into bite-sized pieces and set aside.
+Preheat grill to medium-high heat and cook for 4-5 minutes on each side, or until the internal temperature reaches 140°F (the salmon will continue cooking for a bit after you remove it from the heat).
+Use a fork to flake the cooked salmon into bite-sized pieces and set aside.

 - Whisk together all the ingredients for the vinaigrette.
 Drizzle 1 teaspoon over the sliced avocado (to prevent from browning).

 In a large bowl, add the lettuce, then top with flaked salmon, eggs, avocado, tomatoes, cucumber, onions and herbs.
 Drizzle with dressing right before serving.

 Garnish with Pickled Onions and chopped mint or parsley if desired.